A key advantage of paying employees with company stock is that at least a portion of the employee’s compensation is tied to company performance

 When stock transfers are subject to such vesting conditions (i.e., restrictions), the value of the stock is generally not taxable to the employee until those conditions are satisfied.
 When conditions are met, the value of the stock is taxed as ordinary income.
 If all has gone as planned, the stock value on that future date will be higher than the value on the date the stock was originally transferred to the employee subject to the vesting conditions.

-A section 83(b) election allows the employee to elect within 30 days of receiving the restricted stock to include the value of the stock in income currently at its grant date value despite the fact that the rights to the stock have not yet vested.
+A section 83(b) election allows the employee to elect (within 30 days of receiving the restricted stock) to include the value of the stock in income currently at its grant date value despite the fact that the rights to the stock have not yet vested.
 Making the election also starts the employee’s holding period in the stock for capital gain tax purposes.
 Basically, the employee is treated as owning the stock for tax purposes even though he or she must still satisfy the associated vesting conditions before possessing a non-forfeitable right to the stock.
 For tax purposes, the election converts any appreciation in the stock from the date of grant through the future vesting date from ordinary income into capital gains.
 This occurs because the stock is a capital asset and the employee, by making the election, is deemed to have owned the stock from the date of grant even though the stock was forfeitable until the vesting conditions were satisfied.

-Consider this example.
-On July 1, 2023, ABC Company grants its CFO 100 unvested shares of ABC Company stock with a current value of $100 per share and stipulates that if the CFO continues his employment until July 1, 2028, the shares will vest and become non-forfeitable.
-If, however, the CFO’s employment is terminated prior to July 1, 2028, the stock must be forfeited back to ABC Company.
-Under the general tax rules, if the CFO continues employment until July 1, 2028, the value of the stock on July 1, 2028, will be taxable to the CFO in 2028 as ordinary income.
-However, if the CFO makes a section 83(b) election, the $10,000 value of the stock on July 1, 2023, will be taxable to them in 2023 as compensation subject to ordinary income tax rates.
-If the stock appreciates to $150 per share on July 1, 2028 (for a total value of $15,000), the election will result in the CFO accelerating the recognition of the $10,000 of ordinary income by five years but converting the tax treatment of the $5,000 of appreciation in the stock from 2023 to 2028 from ordinary income tax to capital gain, which will not be taxable until the CFO disposes of the stock.
+However, if the CFO makes a section 83(b) election, the $10,000 value of the stock on July 1, Year 1, will be taxable to them in Year 1 as compensation subject to ordinary income tax rates.
+If the stock appreciates to $150 per share on July 1, Year 5 (for a total value of $15,000), the election will result in the CFO accelerating the recognition of the $10,000 of ordinary income by five years but converting the tax treatment of the $5,000 of appreciation in the stock from Year 1 to Year 5 from ordinary income tax to capital gain, which will not be taxable until the CFO disposes of the stock.

 If the CFO in the example believed they would likely not remain employed by ABC Company for the next five years, a section 83(b) election would not make sense because the CFO would be paying tax on income that they would likely not ever receive.

-If an employee decides to make a section 83(b) election, the individual must file a statement with the IRS within 30 days from the grant date of the property for the election to be valid.
+If an employee decides to make a section 83(b) election, the individual must file a statement with the IRS within 30 days from the transfer of the property for the election to be valid.
 The employee must also notify the employer of the election so the employer can properly report the compensation in that period and withhold the necessary income and payroll taxes.
 From the employer’s perspective, reporting the value of the stock as current compensation allows the employer to take a corresponding tax deduction.
-Because the 30-day time requirement for making the election is strictly enforced by the IRS, the employer must ensure the employee is aware of the availability of the election upon the grant date.
-Since the election cannot be revoked without the consent of the IRS Commissioner, a thorough analysis should be completed by the employee before filing the election.

 Tax news and insights that are important to you—delivered weekly to your inbox